- Accelerated the Healing Rate of their Achilles Tendinitis

-- Decrease Inflammation in your Achilles Quickly.
+- Reduced Stubborn Inflammation in their Achilles

-- Decrease the Incidence of Overcompensation Injuries
+- Decreased the Incidence of Overcompensation Injuries

 just like thousand of our customers have.
 They simply decided to try our home treatment recommendations and committed themselves to a daily treatment protocol.